Continuing Education Catalog

 Ed2go Courses for Personal Enrichment or Workforce Development

 Through an online learning platform called Ed2go, the Office of Continuing Education offers a wealth of quick and convenient non-credit personal enrichment and workforce development courses.
-Subjects include accounting, business, computer applications, healthcare, foreign language, creative writing and more.
+Subjects include accounting, business, computer applications, health care, foreign language, creative writing and more.
 A full listing of these Ed2go courses can be found at Ed2go.com/adirondack.
 Registration and payment are directly through Ed2go at the same link.

 Ed2go Online Certificate Programs